Prepare your turntable for heavy rotation spinners vinyl fans, ’cause Bandbox is out to bring the record store to your own front door.

 As for the wax, well, all three come packed inside game-centric inner sleeves.

 And just in case there’s any doubt, Team Bandbox hit a neon fever-dream of a home run with the color variants here.

 It was honestly tough to decide which one looked best on my deck.
 But I can’t help but love the way the neon green pops against the red.
 So here it is for all to see.

 It’s the Bandbox You Want and the Bandbox You Need

 I’ll be the first to admit to being bummed Bandbox is no longer a strict subscription service.
 But given the way supply chain delays have been affecting them in recent months, it’s not hard to understand why the change was necessary.

 Changes aside, I’m happy to report Bandbox product is as solid as it’s ever been.
-If you’re hot to get your hands on this pressing of Split, there might still be a copy or two available on the ole Bandbox store.
-As of this writing, supplies are apparently quite low, however.
-So if you’re interested, head on over and claim your copy today.
+If you’re hot to get your hands on this pressing of Bonetones’ original score from Boneworks, it’s still very much available the ole Bandbox store.
+But supplies are apparently pretty limited these days, so head on over and claim your copy.
 Happy spinning, friends!

 A thousand THANK Yous to the folks at Bandbox for sponsoring this subscription.
 If you like what you’ve seen here, you can head over to the Bandbox website and sign up to have a sexy new Bandbox delivered to your own front door every single month.
 While you’re there, feel free to check out their podcast and merch section too!
 And be sure to check back soon to see what goodies we find in our next Bandbox!